Tests and estimation strategies associated to some loss functions: TV-estimators versus -estimators

 {This} apparent superiority of TV-estimators over $\rho$-estimators must nevertheless be put into perspective in the light of the following example.
 Assume that the data $X_{1},\ldots,X_{n}$ are truly i.i.d.\ from a translation model $\cM=\{p_{\theta}=p(\cdot-\theta),\; \theta\in \Q\}$ where the density $p$ satisfies the following condition. \begin{ass} There exists a positive decreasing function $f$ on $(0,+\infty)$ such that $p(x)=f(|x|)$ for all $x\in\R\setminus\{0\}$. \end{ass} In this {case, it is not difficult to compute a TV-estimator for the location parameter $\theta$}.
 Putting aside the fact that our statistical model is parametrized by $\Q$ and not $\R$ in order to make it countable, the empirical median turns out to be a TV-estimator.
 More precisely, let $X_{(1)}<X_{(2)}<\ldots<X_{(n)}$ be the order statistics associated to the $n$-sample $X_{1},\ldots,X_{n}$ with $n\ge 2$ and define the empirical median as $X_{(\lceil n/2\rceil)}$ where

 that is

-The proof of the following result is postponed to Section~\ref{pf-propTV-mediane}. \begin{prop} Let Assumption~\ref{Ass-transl} be satisfied.
+The proof of the following result is {provided in} Section~\ref{pf-propTV-mediane}. \begin{prop} Let Assumption~\ref{Ass-transl} be satisfied.
 Any element $\widehat \theta\in \Q$ that satisfies $X_{(\lceil n/2\rceil)}<\widehat \theta<X_{(\lceil n/2\rceil+1)}$ is a TV-estimator of $\theta$ for the choice $\epsilon=1/2$. \end{prop} It is {nevertheless easy} to find an example of a translation model satisfying Assumption~\ref{Ass-transl} for which the empirical median is sub-optimal.
 The choice

 actually suits.
 For this density, one can check that the empirical median converges at rate $n^{-1/(2\alpha)}$ (with respect to the Euclidean loss) while the minimax rate is actually of order $n^{-1/\alpha}$.
 In contrast to the empirical median, the $\rho$-estimator converges to the location parameter at the optimal rate $n^{-1/\alpha}$ up to a possible logarithmic factor.